JetBrains/intellij-sdk-docs/basics/disposers.md

 Use the following guidelines to choose the correct parent:

-* For resources required for the entire lifetime of a plugin, use an application or project level [service](/basics/plugin_structure/plugin_services.md).
+* For resources required for a plugin's entire lifetime, use an application or project level [service](/basics/plugin_structure/plugin_services.md).
 * For resources required while a [dialog](/user_interface_components/dialog_wrapper.md) is displayed, use `DialogWrapper.getDisposable()`.
 * For resources required while a [tool window](/user_interface_components/tool_windows.md) tab is displayed, pass your instance implementing `Disposable` to `Content.setDisposer()`.
 * For resources with a shorter lifetime, create a disposable using `Disposer.newDisposable()` and dispose it manually using `Disposable.dispose()`.